How Meditation Changes the way you Think!

 Meditation is a great technique to help quiet the mind, eliminate thoughts, worries, and doubts.
 It helps center us and keep us grounded.
 More and more research has been done on the effects of meditation on the brain, and researchers keep finding more evidence that meditation can actually change the wiring in your brain.
 Basically, sitting for long periods of times, and learning to focus your mind can change the patterns of thought that normally repeat in your mind throughout the day.
 Meditation can also get to the root of where these thoughts originated and help you learn to let go of these thoughts or beliefs.
 Meditation helps loosen the connections in certain neural pathways that cause feelings such as anxiety.

-Meditation helps with our parasympathetic and sympathetic nervous system., in other words, our fight, flight, or freeze reactions.
+Caution Meditation can Lead to Astonishing helps with our parasympathetic and sympathetic nervous system., in other words, our fight, flight, or freeze reactions.
 When we sit in a meditation and train the mind to be still, we learn not react as much.
 It actually calms our central nervous system.
 Meditation teaches us to be able to sit amongst the storm of anxious thoughts and learn to be at peace with these thoughts.
 We learn to not attach ourselves so much to these thoughts, and just recognize these thoughts as….well, thoughts.

 Here are the four main parts of the brain that meditation affects: